 Once an institution is formally approved, it will be listed as an "approved institution" on the DLAB webpage and can then begin to offer distance learning programs, as defined by state law, to those other states that are members of SARA without having to seek additional or separate authorization.

-Please direct any questions, concerns, or comments to Rebecca Larson, WAICU senior vice president for advocacy, at email@example.com, or call at 608.204.5234.
+Please direct any questions, concerns, or comments to Rebecca Larson, executive vice president for external relations, at firstname.lastname@example.org, or call at 608.204.5234.